-In accordance with local law and regulations, all of Falcon Australia's acreage interests are subject to combined government and Northern Land Council royalties on production values of up to approximately 12% and 1% (subject to the exercise of Falcon Australia's call option - see "Overriding Royalty Beetaloo Sub-basin exploration permits" for details) to other parties.
+In accordance with local law and regulations, all of Falcon Australia's acreage interests are subject to combined government and Northern Land Council royalties on production values of up to approximately 12% and 1% (subject to the exercise of Falcon Australia's call option - see "Overriding Royalty Beetaloo Sub-basin Exploration Permits" for details) to other parties.
 Falcon Australia is subject to Commonwealth Government corporation tax of 30%, however where the entity has aggregated annual turnover of less than A\$50 million for the financial year and 'base rate entity passive income' of 80% or less of assessable income, Falcon Australia would be considered a 'base rate entity' for Australian tax purposes and would be taxed at a lower rate of 27.5%.
 Falcon Australia is also subject to the Commonwealth Government's Petroleum Resource Rent Tax ("PRRT") levied at the rate of 40% on taxable profits derived from the petroleum projects.
 The PRRT is calculated on the individual projects, and royalties are deductible for PRRT purposes.
 The PRRT tax system is separate from the company income tax system and is based on cash flow.
 Both royalties and PRRT are deductible for corporate income tax purposes.

-Overriding Royalty - Beetaloo Sub-basin exploration permits
+Overriding Royalty - Beetaloo Sub-basin Exploration Permits

-In December 2013, Falcon Australia entered an agreement ("TOG Agreement") with Malcolm John Gerrard, Territory Oil & Gas LLC and Tom Dugan Family Partnership LLC ("TOG Group") to acquire 7% (seven eighths) of their 8% private overriding royalty interest ("ORRI") over the exploration permits, leaving a 1% royalty in private hands.
-Falcon Australia made a payment of \$5 million to acquire 5% of the ORRI on the completion of the 2014 farm-out.
-The Group also agreed to acquire a further 2% based on a five year call options granted to Falcon Australia at a future cost of \$15 million to Falcon Australia and Origin in proportion to their interest, with the TOG Group retaining a 1% royalty.
+In 2013, Falcon Australia entered an agreement with Malcolm John Gerrard, Territory Oil & Gas LLC and Tom Dugan Family Partnership LLC ("TOG Group") to acquire 7% of their 8% private overriding royalty interest ("ORRI") over the Exploration Permits.
+Falcon Australia made a payment of \$5 million to acquire 5% of the ORRI in 2014.
+The Group also agreed to acquire a further 2% based on a five year call options granted to Falcon Australia at a future cost of \$15 million to the joint venture in proportion to their interest, with the TOG Group retaining a 1% royalty.